pkiehl2002/2022_MIP_280A4_final_project/report.md

 73.9% pairwise identity for DNA sequence.

-These identities reflect the alignment of the bacterial genome to the reference sequence <em>Paenibacillus bovis</em>, although it was expected to have a higher pairwise identity alignemnt given how criticial DNA polymerase I is to the bacteria.
+These identities reflect the alignment of the bacterial genome to the reference sequence <em>Paenibacillus bovis</em>, although it was expected to have a higher pairwise identity alignment given how criticial DNA polymerase I is to the bacteria.

 ### DNA Polymerase I Alignment